 RENTERS INSURANCE COST

-Renters insurance is inexpensive and can be purchased from a minimal monthly cost.
+Renters insurance is inexpensive and can be purchased at a minimal monthly cost.
 Prices fluctuate depending on the reimbursement policy for claims filed.
-Some policies use "actual cash value" and others use "replacement cost value" methods for reimbursing damages possessions.
-Call an insurance company like Community First Insurance Center, Van Handel Agency or Monday & Associates, Inc to get a quote for exact rates.
+Some policies use "actual cash value" and others use "replacement cost value" methods for reimbursing damaged possessions.
+Call an insurance company like Community First Insurance Center, Van Handel Agency, Monday & Associates, Inc., or Sure App to get a quote for exact rates.

 How to find us